Divya Alter Q&A

 A New York Ayurveda chef shows how food heals body and emotions.

-Divya Alter Q&A
+Q&A with Divya Alter

 From Communist-era Bulgaria to Vrindavan to California and, finally, New York City, Divya Alter’s journey to becoming a certified Ayurvedic nutritionist, educator, and restaurateur has been an unusual one.
 She set off on the path to spiritual and physical wellbeing early on.
 During high school in Plovdiv, one of Europe’s oldest cities, Alter was led by curiosity and delight into discovering yoga, the Upanishads and other Sanskrit verses, and Ayurveda.